COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 2.3.
 Pattern 3: crossing apartments

-For standard interfaces, the COM runtime usually handles this for you.
+For most standard interfaces the COM runtime takes care of this for you.

 flowchart LR